Geoff Bielby (Chair)

 All time favourite player: Paul McShane.

 Sue has supported Hull City AFC since 1965 when she started going to games with a friend standing behind the goal on South Stand.
 Sue was following the family tradition instigated by her Dad and Uncle who were pass holders in the South Stand at Boothferry Park.
 Since leaving East Yorkshire to work in London in 1970, she has lived and worked in Surrey, Kent, Derbyshire and West Yorkshire.
 Sue always managed to get to some games every season until moving to Derbyshire in 1996 when she could finally be a regular again as a season ticket holder.
-Sue is returning to live in East Yorkshire in mid-April so at last she will be attending home games from home, not away.
+Sue now lives back in East Yorkshire and is able to attend games as a passholder again.